Simon Fraser University Pipe Band: Concerts and recordings

 The band has produced twelve recordings, three concert/documentary videos, and appeared on four BBC Radio Scotland broadcasts.

 In April 2001 the band recorded a CD live at the Sydney Opera House in Australia.
 On February 20, 1998, the band performed in concert at Carnegie Hall, New York City.
 This concert marked the first time a pipe band has performed a concert at this prestigious venue.
 The debut performance was recorded and released in June 1998 as Simon Fraser University Pipe Band - Live at Carnegie Hall.
 In June 1996, the band released its first live album Alive in America, the first live, in concert recording in the United States of a pipe band.

 In May 2012, the band returned to New York and recorded its latest album Live from New York City at the Lincoln Center for the Performing Arts.

 In August 2015, gave a concert called Nous Sommes Prets at the Glasgow Royal Concert Hall.
+In August 2023, the band hosted the Pre-Worlds concert called Generations at the SEC Armadillo.